github/docs/content/github/site-policy/github-privacy-statement.md

 | United States | The Netherlands |
 | privacy@github.com | privacy@github.com |

-#### Dispute resolution process
+Dispute: resolution process:

 In the unlikely event that a dispute arises between you and GitHub regarding our handling of your User Personal Information, we will do our best to resolve it.
-Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority, and you might have more [options](/github/site-policy/global-privacy-practices#dispute-resolution-process).

-### Changes to our Privacy Statement
+Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority, and you might have more [options](/github/site-policy/global-privacy-practices#dispute-resolution-process).Changes to our Privacy Statement

 Although most changes are likely to be minor, GitHub may change our Privacy Statement from time to time.
 We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your GitHub account.
 We will also update our [Site Policy repository](https://github.com/github/site-policy/), which tracks all changes to this policy.
 For other changes to this Privacy Statement, we encourage Users to [watch](/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) or to check our Site Policy repository frequently.